qwshen/spark-flight-connector/README.md

   select id, "departure-time", "arrival-time" from flights where "flight-no" = 'ABC-21';
 ```

-The connector supports optimized reads with filters, required columns and count pushing-down, and parallel reads when partitioning is enalbed.
+The connector supports optimized reads with filters, required columns and aggregation pushing-down, and parallel reads when partitioning is enabled.

 ### 1. Load data
 ```scala